Sergey Lebedev (footballer)

-Sergey Elefertovich Lebedev (Сергей Элефертович Лебедев) (born 31 January 1969 in the Uzbek SSR, Soviet Union) is a retired football midfielder.
+Sergey Elefertovich Lebedev (Сергей Элефертович Лебедев; born 31 January 1969) is a retired football midfielder.
 Lebedev is a former Uzbekistani international, who obtained a total number of 33 caps during his career, scoring ten goals.
 He later became a football coach.

 Playing career

 Lebedev started playing professionally in Turbina Naberezhnye Chelny in 1985.
 He completed 3 seasons for Turbina and wento to FC Dynamo Kirov in 1988.
 In 1989–91 he played for Neftyanik Fergana and in 1990 he won Soviet Second League with the club and was promoted to Soviet First League.

 In 1992–1999 he played for Neftchi Farg'ona and won 4 times Uzbekistani championship and two Uzbek Cups.
 He became Neftchi's best League goalscorer in the 1996 and 1998 seasons.
 His last club played was also Neftchi Farg'ona.
 He joined the club in 2006 after playing for Metallurg Bekabad in 2005.

 International

 Lebedev capped 33 matches, scoring 10 goals for national team.
 He was one of the player of Uzbekistan who won Asian Games in 1994.
 He scored two goals in Asian Games 1994.
 Lebedev scored his second goal in Final match against China on 8-minute as Uzbekistan after that began leading 2:0.
 He also participated in 2 AFC Asian Cups: 1996 AFC Asian Cup and 2000 AFC Asian Cup.